 If you are charged with a crime like this, a goal-oriented Charleston robbery lawyer could ensure your rights are protected and help build a strong defense for you to attain a lesser sentence or have your charges dropped completely.
 Whatever your situation is, a skilled theft attorney could advocate on your behalf to ensure the best possible outcome in your case.

-What is Common Law Robbery?
+What Is Common Law Robbery?

 Common law robbery is the forceful taking of property from another person, or in the presence of another person, without the use of a deadly weapon.
 The item taken must be in the immediate presence of the alleged victim to be this type of crime.